Student Name: Irina Gaynanova

 When deciding where to pursue my Ph.D., I've talked with two Ph.D.
 Students from Cornell: one from the department of Statistical Science and one from the Theoretical and Applied Mechanics.
 Both of them shared their positive experience with Cornell as well as with living in Ithaca.
 I was attracted by the variety of courses that Cornell offers and the fact that you can take classes outside of your field.
 The abundance of the available resources on campus was also a contributing factor.

-Why are doing a PhD in Statistics?
+Why are you doing a PhD in Statistics?
 What brought you to the field and made you decide to continue through graduate studies?

 Even from my childhood I have always been interested in gaining as much knowledge as I can, to the point that when I was younger my favorite books were encyclopedias.
 I was interested in everything, from ancient history and literature to space exploration and modern inventions, however my math skills were always the strongest.
 I wanted to work in a field that provides analytical challenges but at the same time allows me to explore the variety of disciplines.
 Statistics miraculously combined both.